Updated: Jul 18

 7. Tasik Beris

-Tasik Beris is located in Kedah state, and it took around a 2-hour driving distance from Penang island.
+Tasik Beris is located in Kedah state, and it takes around a 2-hour driving distance from Penang island.

 This place has only minor light pollution, making it one of the best locations to photograph the Milky Way.